Trump Praises Tiger Woods, Says He 'Showed Great Class'

 — Donald J. Trump (@realDonaldTrump) September 2, 2018

 According to a recent CNN analysis, President Trump has indeed managed to improve the American economy.
 Unemployment is lower than it has been for decades, and corporate earnings remain strong.
-The economy, according to CNN, may be the Republican Party’s best argument ahead of midterm elections, but there are, nonetheless, issues with Trump’s economic claims.
-The economy is soaring, but economic inequality in the U.S. is widening, and so is deficit.
+The economy, according to CNN, maybe the Republican Party’s best argument ahead of midterm elections, but there are, nonetheless, issues with Trump’s economic claims.
+The economy is soaring, but economic inequality in the U.S. is widening, and so is the deficit.

 Donald Trump’s critics remain concerned over his protectionist stances, and trade hardlining.
 The Trump administration has been escalating trade wars with China, Europe, and Canada, prompting bipartisan criticism.
 As CNBC reported in June, the influential political network headed by the Koch brothers launched a multi-year, multi-million dollar campaign in an effort to oppose Trump’s tariffs.